vrona/FHE.Chess/docs/Project_Flow.md

 - the environment is a chessboard of 64 (8*8) squares, 6 types of pieces, handled by 2 opponents,
 - each type of piece has an importance/value,
 - each type of piece obeys to its own rule of movement (correlated with their importance),
 - chess is about taking a several dimension of decisions.
-Based on a current context (localization of all the white and black pieces on the chessboard) and an assessment of multiple future contexts, player "white", for example, decides to select a piece from a "Source" location to a "Target" destination.
+Based on a current context (localization of all the white and black pieces on the chessboard) and an assessment of multiple future contexts, player "white", for example, decides to select a piece from a "Source" location to a "Target" destination,
-- each square of the chessboard has a value based on each piece type. (see [Piece Square Table](https://www.chessprogramming.org/Simplified_Evaluation_Function)).
+- each square of the chessboard has a value based on each piece type. (see [Piece Square Table](https://www.chessprogramming.org/Simplified_Evaluation_Function)),
 - human applies specific technics or methods which would be looking for a "bad" bishop, play the "Spanish opening" or the "Sicilian defense", ...

-As human has already integrated all these points, each move made by player with high rating ELO is an optimization of a merge of all those points. <br>
+As human has already integrated all these points, each move made by players with high rating ELO is a (spatial and time) optimization of a merge of all those points.<br>
-[Predicting Moves in Chess using Convolutional Neural Networks](http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf), let us already know that relevant patterns appear on recurrent context of attack and defense. <br>
+The [Predicting Moves in Chess using Convolutional Neural Networks](http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf) of B. Oshri and N. Khandwal, let us already know that relevant patterns appear on recurrent context of attack and defense.<br>
-In addition, we learn about their method that the rules of game and the evaluation function are not part of the input_data.

 Thus, **the approach** would be:
 - The AI will be building on 2 deep learning models (see [Model Lifecycle doc](model_lifecycle.md)):
     - 1 to select the square where is located the piece we would like to move,
     - and only 1 to select the square of destination where the piece would move to,
 - the inferred move would be filtered as ```legal_move``` by Python-Chess library's method, and then applied in the chess game environment (see [Chess_app](/docs/Chess_app/)).
+- Like, B. Oshri and N. Khandwal, the rules of game and the evaluation function are not part of the input_data.

-[^1]: to tend to a specific context, the probability tree from a "Source"/"Target" couple is very large. <br>
+[^1]: the probability tree from a "Source"/"Target" couple is very large. <br>
-The exploration of branches (all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish, or some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html)) is what it takes to build a robust chess engine, **LCZero....
-TO FINISH**
+The exploration of branches:
+    - all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish,
+    - some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html) is what it takes to build a robust chess engine.

 ### FHE
 Which data will be encrypted and use for computations?<br>
 (see [Model Lifecycle doc](model_lifecycle.md))<br>
 - Model 1:
-    - input_data: the pieces on the chessboard (spatial indication of piece's location),
+    - input_data: layers for each piece type within a chessboard (spatial indication of piece's location),
     - output_data: the selected square of departure.
 - Model 2:
-    - input_data: the pieces on the chessboard (spatial indication of piece's location) + Model 1's output,
+    - input_data: layers for each piece type within a chessboard (spatial indication of piece's location) + Model 1's output,
     - output_data: the selected square of destination.

-In terms of architecture, at deployment, it is necessary to base the application on the client-server canvas. <br>
+In terms of architecture, at deployment, it is necessary to base the application on the client-server canvas (see. [model_deploy_FHE](model_deploy_FHE.md)). <br>
-- client: takes care of input_data encryption and decryption (keys generation),
+- client: takes care of input_data encryption and decryption (thanks to private keys),
-- server: takes care of the necessary computations to predict (key evaluation).
+- server: takes care of the necessary computations to predict (thanks to public key).

 <br>